Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 (CBS Baltimore) — Why are the shelves at the local grocery store always partly empty?
 Why do deliveries take so much longer than they used to?
 Why is everything more expensive?
 The short answer is supply chain issues.
-The long answer is not that simple.
+The long answer, explaining what is causing those supply chain issues, is not that simple.

-It goes without saying that the once-in-a-lifetime COVID pandemic has exacerbated existing issues.
-That includes a shortage of workers along the path that products take from the factory to a consumer’s doorstep, creating multiple bottlenecks in a system that depends on timeliness to function, just as demand has drastically increased for those products.READ MORE: Pittsburgh Police Officer Richard Howe Dies Of COVID-19 Complications, City Says
+It goes without saying that the once-in-a-lifetime COVID pandemic has exacerbated existing problems.
+That includes a shortage of workers along the path that products take from the factory to a consumer’s doorstep, creating multiple bottlenecks in a system that depends on timeliness to function, just as demand has drastically increased for those products.READ MORE: AAA: Gas Prices In Western Pennsylvania Rise For 3rd Straight Week

 Even that more complicated explanation doesn’t fully explain why consumers can’t buy what they want when they want.
 That’s because there are no easy answers and no easy fixes.